koitsu/tcecosystem-guide/content/thorchain/manual-loan-repayment.md

 - They have paid off 99% of their loan, but a small amount of debt worth US$0.45 remains and they need to pay it off fully
 - They don't have any other assets to use to pay off their loan, so their friend comes to the rescue
 - Their friend wants to help pay off their remaining debt using RUNE
-- In this scenario, 1 RUNE is worth US$1.00
+- In this example, 1 RUNE is worth US$1.00

 The friend then does the following: